mariadb-corporation/MaxScale/Documentation/Tutorials/Replication-Proxy-Binlog-Router-Tutorial.md

 An added complexity that needs to be dealt with is the failure of the intermediate master itself.
 If this occurs then the same problem as described earlier exists, all slaves must be updated when a new intermediate master is created.
 If multiple intermediate masters are used, there is also a restriction that slaves can not be moved from the failed intermediate master to another intermediate master due to the fact that the binlog on the different intermediate nodes are not guaranteed to be the same.

-## MaxScale's approach
+## MariaDB MaxScale's approach
-MaxScale takes a much simpler approach to the process of being a Binlog Server.
+MariaDB MaxScale takes a much simpler approach to the process of being a Binlog Server.
 It acts as a slave to the real master and as a master to the slaves, in the same way as an intermediate master does.
 However, it does not implement any re-execution of the statements within the binary log.
-MaxScale creates a local cache of the binary logs it receives from the master and will serve binary log events to the slaves from this cache of the master's binary log.
+MariaDB MaxScale creates a local cache of the binary logs it receives from the master and will serve binary log events to the slaves from this cache of the master's binary log.
 This means that the slaves will always get binary log events that have a one-to-one correlation to those written by the master.
 Parallelism in the binary log events of the master is maintained in the events that are observed by the slaves.

-In the MaxScale approach, the latency that is introduced is mostly the added network latency associated with adding the extra network hop.
-There is no appreciable processing performed at the MaxScale level, other than for managing the local cache of the binlog files.
+In the MariaDB MaxScale approach, the latency that is introduced is mostly the added network latency associated with adding the extra network hop.
+There is no appreciable processing performed at the MariaDB MaxScale level, other than for managing the local cache of the binlog files.

-In addition, every MaxScale that is acting as a proxy of the master will have exactly the same binlog events as the master itself.
-This means that a slave can be moved between any of the MaxScale server or to the real master without a need to perform any special processing.
+In addition, every MariaDB MaxScale that is acting as a proxy of the master will have exactly the same binlog events as the master itself.
+This means that a slave can be moved between any of the MariaDB MaxScale server or to the real master without a need to perform any special processing.
 The result is much simpler behavior for failure recovery and the ability to have a very simple, redundant proxy layer with slaves free to both between the proxies.

-# Configuring MaxScale as a Binlog Server
+# Configuring MariaDB MaxScale as a Binlog Server
-Using MaxScale as a Binlog Server is much the same as using MaxScale as a proxy between the clients and the database servers.
-In this case the master server should be considered as the database backend and the slave servers as the clients of MaxScale.
+Using MariaDB MaxScale as a Binlog Server is much the same as using MariaDB MaxScale as a proxy between the clients and the database servers.
+In this case the master server should be considered as the database backend and the slave servers as the clients of MariaDB MaxScale.

 ## Service Configuration

-As with any MaxScale configuration a good starting point is with the service definition with the *maxscale.cnf* file.
+As with any MariaDB MaxScale configuration a good starting point is with the service definition with the *maxscale.cnf* file.
 The service requires a name which is the section name in the ini file, a type parameter with a value of service and the name of the router plugin that should be loaded.
 In the case of replication proxies this router name is *binlogrouter*.

 ```
 [Replication]